North Dakota House expels lawmaker accused of misconduct

 Democratic House Minority Leader Josh Boschee of Fargo, who co-sponsored the resolution, looked at Simons and said, “You have hurt people.
 You have hurt the integrity of the legislative assembly.”

 The North Dakota Constitution says either chamber can expel a member with two-thirds approval.
-That would mean 63 members of the House would need to approve.
+That meant at least 63 members had to approve the resolution to expel Simons.
 Republicans hold an 80-14 advantage in the chamber.

 Opponents of the resolution said the process was flawed and that Simons was not afforded due process.
-House Majority Leader Chet Pollert said the process to expel Simons went “above and beyond what is legally required.”
+Pollert said the process to expel Simons went “above and beyond what is legally required.”

-GOP Rep. Rick Becker, who heads the Bastiat Caucus, said there was not “enough for expulsion” and wanted to amend the resolution to a censure but it was defeated 66-28.
+GOP Rep. Rick Becker, who heads the Bastiat Caucus, argued that Simons’ behavior didn’t warrant expulsion and sought to amend the resolution to censure him instead.
+That failed, 66-28.

 By JAMES MacPHERSON